 In line with guidance from Health Protection Scotland, please ensure all waste items that have been in contact with anyone displaying symptoms of the virus including used tissues and disposable items such as bottles or cloths are disposed of securely.

 When full, the plastic bag containing those items should be placed in a second bin bag and tied securely.
 These bags should be stored for 72 hours before being put out for collection in your general waste bin.

 What should I do when putting my bins out to help protect myself and public health?

-- lean bin handles with disinfectant before and after collection
+- Clean bin handles with disinfectant before and after collection.

 Will these events change current policy targets?